uqlibrary/uqlibrary-reusable-components/README.md

 Please, read [Style Guide](http://polymerelements.github.io/style-guide/) before starting development.

-All common styles, colours, or mix-ins are located in /elements/common-styles.html
+All common styles, colours, or mix-ins are located in `/elements/common-styles.html`

+Follow [directions here](https://github.com/uqlibrary/uqlibrary-pages#updating-uql-component-dependencies) for post-dev steps to make sure that changes from child components make it to this repo.

 #### Development/Deployment process